Home About us Support Partners SIGN UP NOW

 1. Open plugin.conf and configure the following:

-• Update hostname and port no of the MongoDB server in MONGO section
+• Update hostname and port number of the MongoDB server in MONGO section

 • If AUTHENTICATION is set enabled in MQTT broker, then update the MongoDB credentials.
 Otherwise set AUTHENTICATION_ENABLED = FALSE.